aridlehoover/manager-README/README.md

 # Hello.
 I’m Alan.

 Welcome to my README!
 This document is an introduction to me and my management style.
 It is not meant to be exhaustive; nor is it meant to replace face-to-face conversations between us.
-It's just my README: an introduction with some examples of how to to interact with my management API.
+It's just my README: an introduction with some examples of how to to interact with my API.

+## A little about me...

+Though my title is Engineering Manager, don't let that fool you.
+I am an engineer at heart with 30 years of experience writing software professionally.
+For the last decade or so, I've been building web applications with Ruby, Rails, and RSpec.
+I'm particularly fond of buildning simple, well tested software.
+So, go ahead and hit me up with technical questions.
+You'll make my day!

+I'm also a veteran practitioner of agile software development.
+My first daily standup was in 2001.
+I test drove code for the first time the very next year.
+Got questions about Scrum, from planning with epics and user stories, to running an effective standup or retrospective?
+Got questions about Extreme Programming, from TDD, to pairing, to incremental design?
+I can probably help.

 ## What is my role?

 At a high level, my role is to ensure the success of our team.
 I define success as a combination of happiness, career growth, and adding value to the organization.
 Specifically:

 1. I am here to help you improve your technical skills, grow your career, and enjoy your work.
-2. I am here to provide context and to [align](https://thinkgrowth.org/what-elon-musk-taught-me-about-growing-a-business-c2c173f5bff3) our team with the rest of the organization.
+2. I am here to provide context and to [align][vectors] our team with the rest of the organization.
 3. I am here to represent the team, ensure the team is getting what we need from other teams, and vice versa.
 4. I am also here to (occasionally) write some code.